openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 Commands are the fastest way to give instructions, but writers sometimes fear giving commands, writing “you should do this” instead of just “do this”.
 Perhaps people worry that commands sound too harsh.
 You can often solve this by putting the word 'please' in front.
 However, if something must be done, it is best not to say ‘please’ as it gives the reader the option to refuse.

-Instead of: “You should just think of it as a complete statement”.
+Instead of: *“You should just think of it as a complete statement."*

-Use: “Think of it as a complete statement.”
+Use: *“Think of it as a complete statement.”*

 #### Mostly use active verbs, rather than passive verbs

-Example of an active verb:
+Example of an **active verb**:

-- “The pump (subject) delivers (verb) the insulin (object).”
+- *“The pump (subject) delivers (verb) the insulin (object).”*

 “delivers” is an active verb here.
 The sentence says what is doing the delivering before it says what is being delivered.

-Example of a passive verb:
+Example of a **passive verb**:

-- “The insulin (subject) is delivered (verb) by the pump (object)”
+- *“The insulin (subject) is delivered (verb) by the pump (object)”*

-“delivered” a passive verb here.
+*“delivered”* a passive verb here.
 The subject and object are switched around, compared to the active verb sentence.
 We have had to make the sentence longer by introducing “is” and “by the”.
 Also consider starting with the active verb.

-Instead of: “You can connect your pump with the phone through the AAPS pump menu, and there are a number of pumps available for you to connect with.”
+Instead of: *“You can connect your pump with the phone through the AAPS pump menu, and there are a number of pumps available for you to connect with.”*

-Use: “Connect your desired pump to the phone through the AAPS pump menu.”
+Use: *“Connect your desired pump to the phone through the AAPS pump menu.”*

 Passive verbs can cause problems: